 in addition, Disabled homeowners who purchase or move into a different home in Texas may also transfer the percentage of School taxes paid, based on the former home’s school tax ceiling.
 This is commonly referred to as a Ceiling Transfer.
 To transfer your tax ceiling for the purposes of County, City or Junior College District taxes, however, you must move to another home within the same taxing unit.
 You must request a certificate from the Appraisal District for the former home and take it to the appraisal district for the new home, if it is in a different district.

-When filing for the General Residential Homestead exemption and the Disability Homestead exemption, you must file an application no later than one year after the delinquency date.
+When filing for the General Residential Homestead exemption and the Disability Homestead exemption, you must file an application no later than two years after the delinquency date.

 Property Lies in Two Counties